sejungkwak/trading-paradise/README.md

 - I have used a privacy policy generated by [Privacy Policy Generator](https://www.privacypolicygenerator.info/).
 - I have found information about Libre Franklin font on [Hackernoon](https://hackernoon.com/tips-about-using-libre-franklin-a-versatile-font-for-friendly-brands-mo2t34hn).
 This information was used in the README.
 - I have found information about cloning and forking a repository from these documents: [Fork a repo ](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on [GitHub Docs](https://docs.github.com/en) and [Deployment](https://github.com/Code-Institute-Solutions/SampleREADME#deployment) section of Code Institute’s [sample README](https://github.com/Code-Institute-Solutions/SampleREADME).
-This information were used in the README.
+This information was used in the README.

 ## Images